uwasystemhealth/FRACAS_Team1/Deployment/README.md

 9. **Configure Network Settings**:

    - Create a new security group or use an existing security group for access control.
-   - For the creation of a new security group in place, select `Allow SSH taffic from Anywhere` and `Allow HTTP traffic from the internet`
+   - For the creation of a new security group in place, select `Allow SSH traffic from Anywhere` and `Allow HTTP traffic from the internet`

 10. **Add Storage**: